 - A separate two-story building has double and single rooms for up to 80 students and servers with 8 common bath areas.

 - At the rear of the property is accomodation for long-term servers in a converted garage (3 furnished suites).
 A renovated ATCO trailer will provide two additional suites in late summer 2019.
 All have a small kitchen and private bathroom.

 - The grounds of the Center are quite nice with many trees, bushes and shrubs around the main building.
 A generous lawn area is pleasantly landscaped for student walking areas.

 The Center provides a quiet and secluded environment for the self-introspection that forms an integral part of a Vipassana meditation course.
 The photographs taken on the very first visit to the property can be found here.
-Keep in mind that there will be landscaping, cleaning and reconfiguring before any courses are held (thanks to our volunteers and where necessary, professional contractors).
+Much has been done since these first pictures were taken (thanks to our volunteers and where necessary, professional contractors).